Lyra-dev6/May-learning-log/README.md

 **May 20th:** Researching new projects I can do with Python to strengthen my Python coding and knowledge.

 **May 22nd:** Started and completed a new project that combines frontend web development skills with backend(HTML, CSS, Python)

+**May 23rd:** Uploaded my website and made a domain website name using render.